McCarron leads PGA Tour Champions’ Insperity Invitational

-THE WOODLANDS, Texas — Scott McCarron took a three-stroke lead Saturday in the PGA Tour Champions’ Insperity Invitational, completing a 5-under 67 in the storm-delayed first round and adding a 65 in the second.
+THE WOODLANDS, Texas — Scott McCarron took a three-stroke lead Saturday in the PGA Tour Champions’ Insperity Invitational, overcoming a stiff neck to complete a 5-under 67 in the storm-delayed first round and shoot a 65 in the second.

+The 53-year-old McCarron was afraid the neck problem might prevent him from playing.

+“I woke up this morning and went to dry my hair and my neck just tightened right up,” McCarron said.
+“It was almost like Chevy Chase when he stuck his fingers in the car door.
+I was like, ‘I didn’t do that.’

 McCarron was in the middle of his second hole Friday when lightning and heavy rain wiped out most of the play at The Woodlands Country Club.
 He won the Mitsubishi Electric Classic two weeks ago in Georgia for his ninth senior title.